desecho/movies/README.rst

 Development
 ----------------------------
-1. Use ubuntu-vm_ as a development VM
+| You can use ubuntu-vm_ as a development VM if needed.
+| Also you can use macos-setup_ if you are on Mac.

-2. Use mysql-docker_ to bring up MySQL in Docker
+1. Use mysql-docker_ to bring up MySQL in Docker
-3. Use redis-docker_ to bring up Redis in Docker
+2. Use redis-docker_ to bring up Redis in Docker
+3. Run ``make install-deps`` if necessary (only on Ubuntu)
 4. Run ``make bootstrap``
 5. Run ``make createsuperuser`` to create a superadmin user
 6. Edit files ``env_custom.sh`` and ``env_secrets.sh``